4th grade language arts

 Fix it grammar vocabulary

-At the end of the year, they will have a complete story in their notebook and learned to proofread texts, be careful when looking for mistakes, recognize the parts of speech, try to decode meaning of words from context.
-They will also have a pretty solid writing exercise.
+At the end of the year, kids will have a complete story written in their notebook.
+Along the way, they would have learned to proofread texts, be mindful of proofreading their text, recognize the parts of speech, and try to decode the meaning of words from context.

 c9c92 img 2819